 |Me & Grandpa Willy in Long Beach, NY 1963|

 Circumstances did not stop Jewish women from cooking and creating and documenting their recipes from impossible circumstances.
-An act of resistance and a tool of survival.
+An act of resistance and a tool for survival.

 I've had this book on my shelf for over 20 years.
 After my visit to Israel, I reread it cover to cover.
 After our tour, I was chatting with Simmy Allen, the Head of the International Media Section and the book popped into my head.
 I mentioned it to him and he said the museum has cataloged many recipes.
 Women in the camps talked about food constantly.
 They recited their recipes out loud and even scratched them out on various pieces of paper.